 Cost: Free + dana* (though registrations are required)

 Additional cost: 'Dana' (act of generosity to support the teachers and the teaching).
 This is a free event and in the keeping with a 2,500 year old tradition no fee has been charged for the teachings.
-You are invited to give a donation to support David and John to continue their work.
+You are invited to give a donation to support David to continue his work.

 Click here to register to this free event.